parhammrd/bibitem2bibtex/README.md

-# A simple script to make bibtex file from bibitem
+# A simple script to make BibTeX file from bibitem

-There are a couple of tricks with regex and selenium to scrap google scholar citations from clean BibItem.
-It makes a bib file due to your cites. hope to develop to improve this useful tool to easily convert bibitem2bibtex
+There are a couple of tricks with regex and selenium to scrap google scholar citations from reading clean BibItems.
+It makes a bib file due to your cites.
+I would do more additional to develop this helpful tool to convert bibitem2bibtex quickly.